My Home Awards

 'If I sit inside, I’m full of pain, but going outside and losing myself in the garden keeps me healthy and strong.'

-Carmel won first prize in the communal garden category in the 2024 My Home Awards for the Gold Coast area.
+Carmel was awarded runner-up in the Communal garden category in the 2025 My Home Awards for the Gold Coast area.

-Sharyn and Gary won multiple prizes in the 2024 My Home Awards, including first prize in the house garden category and runner up in the water wise garden category for the Sunshine Coast area.a group of gardening images together in one image
+Sharyn and Gary won first prize in the House garden category in the 2025 My Home Awards for the Sunshine Coast area.

 For Sharyn and Gary, gardening is a labour of love – for the plants they propagate and the mosaics Sharyn creates in memory of her late mum Ivy.